Dead baby jokes

 Dead baby jokes are a joke cycle reflecting dark comedy.
 The joke is presented in riddle form, beginning with a what question and concluded with a grotesque punch line answer.

 History

 According to the folklorist scholar Alan Dundes, the dead baby joke cycle likely began in the early 1960s.
 Dundes theorizes that the origin of the dead baby joke lies in the rise of second-wave feminism in the U.S. during that decade and its rejection of the traditional societal role for women, which included support for legalized abortion and contraceptives.
 It has also been suggested that the jokes emerged in response to images of graphic violence, often involving infants, from the Vietnam War.

 Examples

 What's the difference between a truckload of dead babies and a truckload of bowling balls?

-With bowling balls you can't use pitchforks.
+You can’t unload bowling balls with a pitchfork.

 What's more fun than nailing a baby to a post?